sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 Additionally, you
 can choose whether to recompute and override results for features that  have already been analyzed.

-The following section provides a detailed explanation of the compute dialogue, using the *Batch Computation* dialogue as example.
+The following section provides a detailed explanation of the compute dialog, using the *Batch Computation* dialog as example.

-### Compute dialogue
+### Compute dialog

-Starting with SIRIUS 6, the compute dialogue has been streamlined to improve clarity by displaying only those settings that are essential for any type of analysis.
+Starting with SIRIUS 6, the compute dialog has been streamlined to improve clarity by displaying only those settings that are essential for any type of analysis.
 Use the `Show advanced settings` button at the bottom <span style="color:red">[7]</span> to include additional settings that are relevant for specific use cases or to set limits for computation times.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/compute_basic_marked.png" | relative_url }})